 As a rule, a tax audit may be initiated within the statute of limitations period, which in principle corresponds to a four-year period following the taxable event.
 If a criminal proceeding related to the tax audit is initiated within that period, the statute of limitations is extended and the tax authorities may make a tax assessment until the end of the year following the date on which that proceeding is closed, or a final decision becomes res judicata.

 Usually a tax audit that takes place in the taxpayer’s premises should be concluded in a six-month period but, in specific circumstances, that period may be extended for two additional periods of three months each.
 The tax audit suspends the statute of limitations period during those six months.

 When a mistake that may trigger an additional tax assessment was evidenced in the tax return, the statute of limitations period decreases to three years.
-On the contrary, the statute of limitations period increases to 12 years in two other situations; precisely when the tax authorities may encounter more difficulties in making additional tax assessments, as follows:
+On the other hand, the statute of limitations period increases to 12 years in two situations, namely when the tax authorities encounter difficulties in making additional tax assessments in the following instances:

 The audits may occur in the tax authorities’ headquarters or the taxpayer’s premises.
 The latter inspection is the so-called external audit and usually occurs in the taxpayer’s head office or other location where the accounting ledgers are maintained; all this information (eg, inventory, assets, VAT registers, any other types of records) is currently kept on computers, but physical documents on paper still exist (eg, invoices).
 In addition, the board of directors’ minutes and general shareholders’ meeting minutes are also provided in physical books.
 The tax authorities may also ask to see any specific elements or documents and may make special visits to the taxpayers’ offices, namely, to verify if the records are duly updated and/or to see inventory, etc.